abraunegg/onedrive/docs/usage.md

 #### Kubuntu Display Manager Integration Example
 ![kubuntu_integration](./images/kubuntu_integration.png)

+Additionally, the following display manager integrations are independent from the above configuration specification:

+1. **GUI Notifications** — The client (when compiled with `--enable-notifications`) will send notifications to the GUI when important events occur.
+2. **Recycle Bin** — When `use_recycle_bin = "true"` is enabled, the client uses the FreeDesktop.org Trash Specification–compliant recycle bin for any online deletions that are processed locally.
+This works even when no GUI is available.

 #### What about context menu integration?
 Context-menu integration is a desktop-specific capability, not part of the core OneDrive Client.
 It can be achieved through desktop-provided extension mechanisms: